mrsingleton/jour71105/lessons/data/spreadsheets/02-transposing.md

 # Transpose
 When your dataset's column headers are tough to read because...
-A. there are lots of them
+a. there are lots of them
-B. they're each pretty long
+b. they're each pretty long
-C. they're overlapping
+c. they're overlapping

 you can swap them vertically so that they appear as a list instead.